-My name is Julian Dobko and I am a Canadian Golf Instructor out of Vancouver, BC.
+My name is Julian Dobko and I am a Canadian Golf Instructor out of Victoria, BC.
 I started playing golf when I was 9 years old.
 By 14, I won the Junior Club Championship at Sunset Ranch in Kelowna, from then on I was hooked.
 I won my club championship 2 more times when I was 16 and 17.
 At 18 I took a year off to travel the world, by the time I got home I realized how much I missed the game.
 In 2011, I decided to join the Canadian Golf Teachers Federation and gained the ability to teach golf professionally.
 Having enjoyed golf for so many years, I wanted to give back and help others enjoy it too.

 Mental illness indirectly affects all Canadians at some time through a family member, friend or colleague.